dengage-tech/dengage-react-sdk/README.md

 ```

 ### Setting Contact Key
 ***Contact Key represents a value which has a relation with Devices and Contacts.
 There are two types of devices.
-Anonimous Devies and Contact Devices.
+Anonymous Devices and Contact Devices.
 Contact Devices contains Contact Key.***

 To track devices by their contacts you need to set contact key on SDK.